 When one of our friends first suggested camping at Margaret River during winter we were not convinced.
 Heading south of Perth at that time of year was guaranteed to be very cold.
 As there were many other families deciding to go we reluctantly joined in the hope of a fun weekend.
 Having a bunch of friends to share the cold made it a little more appealing.

 We chose to camp, but there are other accommodation options at Wharncliffe Mill, such as luxury safari tents, dorms, cabins and a lodge.
-The ease of the prepackaged safari tents with electric blankets on the beds are tempting for next time we visit in winter, though when we come back it may be in warmer climes.
+The ease of the prepackaged safari tents with electric blankets on the beds is tempting for the next time we visit in winter, though when we come back it may be in warmer climes.
 It was very cold in the evening as expected, but the log campfires helped to alleviate some of the cold.
-As there is a strict noise curfew after 9pm (we had to be warned), we used that to head back to the tent early and get layered up and snuggle into our sleeping bags.
+As there is a strict noise curfew after 9 pm (we had to be warned), we used that to head back to the tent early and get layered up, and snuggle into our sleeping bags.
 A hot water bottle certainly helped with managing the frozen toes.

 Wharncliffe Mill Bush Retreat

 Mc Queen Road, Via Carters Rd, Margaret River WA 6285